BadLuckZ/BadLuckZ/README.md

 # Hello, I'm Thanagorn Chaiyut (BadLuckZ) 👋

-A developer who want to be better than my past self.
+A person who wants to be better than my past self.

 ## 🚀 About Me